List of Hollyoaks characters introduced in 1997: Jill Patrick

 Jill Osborne (also Patrick), played by Lynda Rooke, made her first appearance on 30 October 1997.
+She appeared until 2000.

 She begins working at The Dog in the Pond as a barmaid, and is soon joined by her children Kate, Gina and Sol Patrick.
 She and Jack Osborne, her boss, begin a relationship, eventually getting married.
 The marriage goes well, despite a feud between the Patrick children and Jack's children Ruth and Darren Osborne.
 Sol and Gina discover that they are not Jill's biological children.
 Gina goes missing and Sol and Jill go looking for her in a car he has stolen.
 He crashes it, almost killing Jill.
 He spends time in a Young Offenders Institute, and eventually forgives Jill for hiding the truth from him for so long.
 Jill is devastated to find out she has a brain tumour and later informs her family.
 She makes Jack agree to look after her children when she dies.
 Jill dies of her illness and Jack keeps his promise and cares for her children, helping Sol flee from the police abroad.
 Gina later leaves Hollyoaks to live in China and work at an orphanage to make Jill proud.

 In 2017, Jack mentioned this to his late wife Frankie (Helen Pearson) about his marriage with Jill and her death, she spoke to Nancy saying it was his second time losing his wife since Jill and mentioned how he was devastated by her death.

 The Daily Record commented on the character's death saying "When there's a problem with a character in Hollyoaks, they just kill them off."
+They further commented saying "Remember Jill?
+Gina and Sol's mum with the Noel Gallagher eyebrows and bottle blonde hair?
+Well, she's dying.
+Yep, as if the Patrick kids haven't gone through enough - finding out their mum wasn't really their mum, etc, now she's going to die on them.
+She turns up at the Dog and tells Jack that he's going to have to look after the kids, so now not only does he have Ruth, but this motley crew to look after too."
+Due to her role as Jill, Guy Henderson from InYourArea referred to the actress as a "Hollyoaks favourite".